mayitreya/GridDrop/README.md

+# I wanted to see how Git push commands worked using Claude Code.
+It's cool how it can just do that.
+Anyways, Claude is a contributer now for that reason lol

 # GridDrop

 **100% offline file transfer between an Android phone and an iPhone with nothing to install on the iPhone.**